zac7777/Entropy/Entropy/Classes/Doctor.md

   Avoidance type: Reasoning
   Roll minimum: 4 + 1 for each Nerf applied - 1 for each Buff applied

+#### Level 3:

+HP: Previous HP + Reasoning
+AP: 6 + Memory

+*Wound Expertise:* Upon the creation of a Doctor, they may choose a damage type.
+During combat, if the last time a creature was damaged was by that type, any moves you activate on that creature that would give it HP give it an additional amount of HP equal to your Memory
+###### Moves
+*Medical Application:* 2 AP, target creature within Melee range + 5m that fails the avoidance roll uses the "Eat", "Drink", "Inject", or any similar Consume action on an item you have equipped without paying the AP cost

+*Treat Wounds:* 4 AP, target creature within Melee range + 1m gains 2d6 HP, this requires and consumes an item that could reasonably be used to treat a wound e.g. bandages, alcohol

+*Adrenalitic Revive:* 6 AP, if you succeed the avoidance roll, target creature within Melee range that is unconscious ( but not dead ) returns to consciousness with 10 EP and they take 2d4 Toxic damage.
+Activate only once between downtimes

+Avoidance type: Reasoning
+Roll minimum: 8

 #gameInformation #class